ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 Specify a key pair.
 You have the following options:

-* Select from a list of stored key pairs, and click the plus sign (+) to move it to **Allocated**.
+* Select from a list of stored key pairs, then click the plus sign (+) to move your selection to **Allocated**.
 * Click **Import Key Pair** to import your own key pair.
-Copy and paste your public key and click **Import Key Pair**.
+Copy and paste your public key, then click **Import Key Pair**.
 * Click **Create Key Pair** to create and store a new key pair.
-Specify the key pair name, and click **Create Key Pair**.
+Specify the key pair name, then click **Create Key Pair**.

   ![Create a new key pair]({{site.baseurl}}/img/launch_instance_kp.png)

-  Your will be promoted to save the new key pair to the local.
+  You'll be promoted to save the new key pair to the local host.

   ![Create a new key pair and save]({{site.baseurl}}/img/launch_instance_kp_new.png)

 #### The Configuration tab

-Custom scripts are attached to instances to perform specific actions when the instance is launched.
+Custom scripts attached to instances can perform specific actions when the instance is launched.
 You can type your script directly into the **Customization Script** field.

 For Linux instances: The default username is `ibmcloud`.
-To enable password authentication through console and SSH, use the following script data for the Customization Script (with the relevant password in place of `<YOUR_PASSWORD>`):
+To enable password authentication through console and SSH, use the following script data for the Customization Script (with the relevant _password_ in place of `<YOUR_PASSWORD>`):

 	#cloud-config password: <YOUR_PASSWORD> chpasswd: { expire: False } ssh_pwauth: True

-For Windows instances: To set the initial username and password, use the following script data for the Customization Script (with the relevant username and password in place of `<YOUR_USERNAME>` and `<YOUR_PASSWORD>`).
+For Windows instances: To set the initial username and password, use the following script data for the Customization Script (with the relevant _username_ and _password_ in place of `<YOUR_USERNAME>` and `<YOUR_PASSWORD>`).

 	rem cmd
 	net user <YOUR_USERNAME> <YOUR_PASSWORD> /logonpasswordchg:yes /add /y